-The EAF's return to center stage in Egyptian politics in 2011 reinforced the importance of political connections even further, as private companies that had military connections found their bids for contracts and applications for licenses expedited by the SCAF and saw their profitability increase.
-But the stage was also set for a discernible shift pattern of military relations with the private sector.
+The EAF's return to center stage in Egyptian politics in 2011 reinforced the importance of political connections even further, as private companies that had military connections found their bids for contracts and applications for licenses expedited by the SCAF and saw their profitability increase.82 But the stage was also set for a discernible shift pattern of military relations with the private sector.

 Military ambivalence toward big business had intensified after the notably pro-business government of Ahmed Nazif was formed in 2004, prompting then minister of defense Tantawi to escalate his opposition to the privatization of certain state-owned companies and banks.
-Speaking in public three months after Mubarak's ouster, SCAF member Major General Mahmoud Nasr cited "the interference of big businessmen in political life" as one of the causes of the "25 January revolution."
-An example of those now targeted by the military was Mubarak crony Mohamed Aboul-Enein, whose Cleopatra Group, originally a manufacturer of ceramics, had partnered with the NSPO in its East 'Owaynat land reclamation scheme in the late 1990s.
-4 Aboul-Enein was among several highprofile fugitives-such as steel magnate Ahmed Ezz and former arms and natural gas broker Hussein Salem-who were prosecuted and fled the country.
+Speaking in public three months after Mubarak's ouster, SCAF member Major General Mahmoud Nasr cited "the interference of big businessmen in political life" as one of the

+The EAF's return to center stage in Egyptian politics in 2011 reinforced the importance of political connections even further, as private companies that had military connections found their bids for contracts and applications for licenses expedited. causes of the "25 January revolution."83 An example of those now targeted by the military was Mubarak crony Mohamed Aboul-Enein, whose Cleopatra Group, originally a manufacturer of ceramics, had partnered with the NSPO in its East 'Owaynat land reclamation scheme in the late 1990s.84 Aboul-Enein was among several highprofile fugitives-such as steel magnate Ahmed Ezz and former arms and natural gas broker Hussein Salem-who were prosecuted and fled the country.
 All welcomed the military takeover of July 2013 and agreed favorable financial settlements for their outstanding court cases for corruption in return for being allowed back into the country, but none was granted full political and business rehabilitation.
-This may explain why Aboul-Enein later objected in public to the growing economic role of the EAF, arguing that it "is unacceptable that the military gets something because of advantages more than the normal investors."
-85
+This may explain why Aboul-Enein later objected in public to the growing economic role of the EAF, arguing that it "is unacceptable that the military gets something because of advantages more than the normal investors."85